yangli2/gymnasium-search-race/README.md

 the [Mad Pod Racing CodinGame bot programming game](https://www.codingame.com/multiplayer/bot-programming/mad-pod-racing).
 They are similar to the `SearchRace` and `SearchRaceDiscrete` environments except the following differences:

-- The maximum thrust value is 100 instead of 200.
 - The maps are generated the same way Codingame generates them.
 - The car position is rounded and not truncated.